imagineLife/big-site/content/linux/wget-curl.md

 cUrl is used a bunch.

 ### Spin Up an http server with python
+In this case, the files in the `primary` multipass instance will be available through a browser (_chrome_).
 Luckily, ubuntu comes with python.
 Python has a built-in http server.
 This will turn on an http server.
+The server will make files on the os available through something like a browser url.

 ```bash
 # FIRST, get the ip of the multipass vm on my machine